cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md

     // returns a successful ack

-    // unmarshal packet data into expected interface var cbPacketData callbackPacketData
+    // unmarshal packet data into expected interface var cbPacketData additionalPacketDataProvider
     unmarshalInterface(packet.GetData(), cbPacketData)

     if cbPacketData == nil {
-        // the packet data does not implement the CallbackPacketData interface
+        // the packet data does not implement the AdditionalPacketDataProvider interface
         // continue processing (no-op)
         return
     }